Claims adjusters look for the presence of red flags in workers’ compensation (WC) claims to determine whether or not a claim is legitimate.

 Red flags consist of particular conditions or behaviors commonly found in fraudulent claims.
 While the primary responsibility of recognizing red flags lies with both employers and claims adjusters.
 Private investigators should at least be familiar with them.
 Seeing one or two red flags does not necessarily indicate fraud however it should, at the very least, alert the adjuster to the possibility of fraud.
 The fact is workers do get injured on the job.
-According to Jody Ball in The Bible on Worker’s Comp Investigations, “While most insurance claims are legitimate, fraud is wide-spread, involving approximately 30% of all claims.”
+According to Jody Ball in The Bible on Worker’s Comp Investigations, “While most insurance claims are legitimate, fraud is widespread, involving approximately 30% of all claims.”

 Upon receiving a new WC assignment investigators should discuss with the adjuster the specific red flags that were observed.
 Being aware of the particular red flags that led an adjuster to consider fraud as a possibility will help investigators conduct a more cost-effective and successful investigation.
-For example, if the adjuster states that the claimant’s home address on file appears to be a family or friends address the investigator will know that the first step will be to research and locate the claimant’s current residence.
+For example, if the adjuster states that the claimant’s home address on file appears to be a family or friend’s address the investigator will know that the first step will be to research and locate the claimant’s current residence.

 Let’s take a look at the top 40 most common red flags associated with WC claims.
 We will consider what these red flags mean and what adjusters and investigators can do about them.

-- There are no witnesses to the injury or the only witnesses are the claimant’s “close” co-workers Yet another reason to advise employers to install security cameras in the workplace.
+- There are no witnesses to the injury or the only witnesses are the claimant’s “close” co-workers.
+Yet another reason to advise employers to install security cameras in the workplace.
 John J. Fay in The Encyclopedia of Security Management states that cameras can be used to “…identify unsafe practices…” and “…to prevent accidents…” In fact, the installation of cameras can decrease the number of fraudulent WC claims.

-- The claimant and witness statements offer conflicting information Do the statements seem rehearsed or even identical?
+- The claimant and witness statements offer conflicting information.
+Do the statements seem rehearsed or even identical?
 Do they both contain the same misspelled words?
 Perhaps it’s not a coincidence.

-- The report of the injury is not timely Both adjusters and investigators should advise employers to have clear and specific guidelines for reporting work-related injuries.
+- The report of the injury is not timely.
+Both adjusters and investigators should advise employers to have clear and specific guidelines for reporting work-related injuries.
 Supervisors should be trained to bring accidents to the attention of management immediately.

-- The accident report, statements and other documents contain numerous cross-outs, white out, erasures or are incomplete
+- The accident report, statements and other documents contain numerous cross-outs, white out, erasures or are incomplete.

-- The claimant cannot recall specific details about the accident Along with a selective memory loss many claimants change details of their statement after inconsistencies have been pointed out.
+- The claimant cannot recall specific details about the accident.
+Along with a selective memory loss many claimants change details of their statement after inconsistencies have been pointed out.
 Employers and adjusters should continue to question them on specifics to arrive at what actually happened.

-- The injured worker is a new employee David Wylie with Texas Mutual Insurance Company stated in Fraud No Small Matter for Small Business, “Statistically the newer the employee is, the more likely the claim is fraudulent, especially if other red flags appear.”
+- The injured worker is a new employee.
+David Wylie with Texas Mutual Insurance Company stated in Fraud No Small Matter for Small Business, “Statistically the newer the employee is, the more likely the claim is fraudulent, especially if other red flags appear.”

-- The claimant has a poor attendance record at work Poor attendance records have a funny way of becoming WC claims.
+- The claimant has a poor attendance record at work.
+Poor attendance records have a funny way of becoming WC claims.
 Advise employers to have a clear and specific attendance policy.

-- The claimant has a history of discipline issues Along with poor attendance, employees who have discipline problems can become disgruntled employees.
+- The claimant has a history of discipline issues.
+Along with poor attendance, employees who have discipline problems can become disgruntled employees.
 A disgruntled employee, as Wylie pointed out “…has a motive to fabricate the claim.”

-- The accident occurs immediately before or after a vacation Employees can become disgruntled when their request for vacation is denied.
+- The accident occurs immediately before or after a vacation.
+Employees can become disgruntled when their request for vacation is denied.
 Many claimants view time off for a WC injury as a “vacation.”

-- The accident occurs immediately prior to an employee’s retirement Often the employee will take an early retirement and may even be moving out of the city or state.
+- The accident occurs immediately prior to an employee’s retirement.
+Often the employee will take an early retirement and may even be moving out of the city or state.
 If the employer or adjuster knows the claimant is moving this information should be relayed to the investigator immediately.
 I recently had a similar case.
 The claimant took an early retirement but not before filing a WC claim.
 Of course I was there the day the moving truck arrived.
 Although the claimant had hired professional movers I was able to videotape him loading his own truck with personal belongings.
 Needless to say, his physical activities that day were well outside the scope of his alleged injury.

-- The employee is injured prior to a strike, company layoff, termination or the employer closing or relocating the business
+- The employee is injured prior to a strike, company layoff, termination or the employer closing or relocating the business.

-- The employee is injured after giving notice Nothing says thank you more than an employee who leaves the job and is “injured” during his last few days.
+- The employee is injured after giving notice.
+Nothing says thank you more than an employee who leaves the job and is “injured” during his last few days.
 This often happens with employees performing seasonal or temporary work.

-- The employee is injured after receiving a disciplinary action, demotion, being passed over for promotion or being placed on probation The common denominator is that the claimant is disgruntled.
+- The employee is injured after receiving a disciplinary action, demotion, being passed over for promotion or being placed on probation.
+The common denominator is that the claimant is disgruntled.
 Again, disgruntled employees are more likely to file fraudulent WC claims.

-- The claimant has problems with workplace relationships
+- The claimant has problems with workplace relationships.

-- The claimant leaves the country for medical treatment I once had a clinic in Nuevo Laredo, Mexico billing an adjuster for medical treatment the claimant was supposedly undergoing.
+- The claimant leaves the country for medical treatment.
+I once had a clinic in Nuevo Laredo, Mexico, billing an adjuster for medical treatment the claimant was supposedly undergoing.
 I was able to provide evidence that the claimant was shopping and running errands in Laredo at the same time the clinic says he was being treated in Mexico.

-- The claimant has a history of reporting subjective claims or has more than one claim at a time
+- The claimant has a history of reporting subjective claims or has more than one claim at a time.

-- The claimant’s job history reflects a series of jobs held for relatively short periods of time This alone, should alert employers to potential problems.
+- The claimant’s job history reflects a series of jobs held for relatively short periods of time.
+This alone, should alert employers to potential problems.
 Advise employers to put an end to fraudulent WC claims before they get a chance to start through careful hiring practices.
 Investigators can conduct background investigations and verify references and help employers avoid costly hiring mistakes.

-- The claimant’s alleged injury relates to a pre-existing health problem
+- The claimant’s alleged injury relates to a pre-existing health problem.

-- The claimant is involved in hobbies or sports Claimants injured playing sports over the weekend often attempt to blame it on a work-related injury early Monday morning.
+- The claimant is involved in hobbies or sports.
+Claimants injured playing sports over the weekend often attempt to blame it on a work-related injury early Monday morning.
 When adjusters have claimants that are active in sports this information should be passed on to the investigator.

-- The claimant is involved in home improvement or auto repair activities
+- The claimant is involved in home improvement or auto repair activities.

 - The claimant has a part-time job that is labor intensive, i.e. building outdoor decks, installing tile, etc. Many claimants view WC as a vacation of sorts and an opportunity to get some real work accomplished.